 Would it surprise you to learn that roughly 400 people lose their lives in drunk driving accidents here in South Carolina every single year?
 Would you be alarmed to know that impairment is responsible for nearly half of all traffic fatalities in the state?
 How about the fact that South Carolina has the second-highest rate of fatalities related to substance abuse on the road in the nation, trailing only Wyoming?
 If these data have not gotten your attention yet, it may be that you have not suffered the loss of a loved one due to the irresponsible and reckless decision of another to drink and get behind the wheel of a car.
-If you can relate to the devastation of such an incident, however, you would likely benefit from the assistance of an attorney who is practiced in matters related to personal injury and wrongful death.
+If you can relate to the devastation of such an incident, however, you would likely benefit from the assistance of a drunk driving accident attorney who is practiced in matters related to personal injury and wrongful death.

 The fact of the matter is, the number one cause of death among Americans aged one through 54 is motor vehicle crashes—taking roughly 30,000 lives annually.
 In addition to the human devastation, these fatalities cost the nation well over $40 billion every year.
 Tragically, over one-third of these incidents are directly related to inebriated driving, according to the Centers for Disease Control and Prevention.